sjhloco/nornir_validate/README.md

 result = nr.run(task=validate_task, input_file="my_input_data.yml", directory='/Users/user1/reports')
 ```

-## Input Variables
+## Input Data

-The input variable file holds the *host_vars* and *group_vars* which are made up of dictionaries of features and their values.
+The input data (variable) file holds the *host_vars* and *group_vars* which are made up of dictionaries of features and their values.
 It is made up of three optional dictionaries:

 - **hosts:** Dictionary of host names each holding dictionaries of host-specific variables for the different features being validated
 - **groups:** Dictionary of group names each holding dictionaries of group-specific variables for the different features being validated